UnchartRed/Libib/README.md

 ## Makefile & dir

-   The provided Makefile will create a "includes" folder containing the functions headers in a "ib.h" file.
+   The provided Makefile will create a "includes" folder containing the functions headers in a "../includes/ib.h" file.

         •string manipulation  ------------->   "str"
         •array manipulation --------------->   "arr"